kilroy-code/rules/README.md

 - A formula for `someRule` can refer to the formula of its superclass, but you cannot use `super.someRule`.
 Instead, you have to call it as a method with two underscores: `super.__someRule()`.

+- Rules refering to other Rules keep references to them in both directions.
+These references are freed when the rule is reset.
+(But of course, the application might then demand it again.)
+The Rule machinery itself is not removed when reset.
+If you really need to thoroughly remove all memory used by all rules in an instance, use [Rule.free](#free).

 - Currently, re-rulifying or re-attaching is not likely to work, nor is rulifying a class prototype after the first instance is created.

 ## Implementation